What are Integrative Negotiations and Its Characteristics

 The distributive negotiation is a zero-sum game in which parties are in a state of competition, whereby each party seeks dominance over the other and tries to maximize its own self-interests.
 Since the self-interest is to get the most out of the available resources and since the pool of the available resources is fixed, whatever one party wins, the other party must lose.

 Integrative negotiation, . is a collaborative model in which the parties seek to expand the range of possible outcomes and thereby maximize their individual benefits by shoring in the collective efforts and results.
 For example, a union may get better wages and in response may produce more in terms of quantity and quality.
 In such a situation, both the union as well as the management wins.

 Characteristics of Integrative Negotiations

 Integrative negotiation has two aspects to it.
-One is the substantive part that includes the tangible issues to be discussed and negotiated.
-The other aspect is the intrinsic value in the agreement, that may be long-term cordial relationship between the parties or other benefits to both parties not directly related to the substance of the issues involved.
+One is the substantive part that includes tangible issues to be discussed and negotiated.
+The other aspect is the intrinsic value in the agreement, which may be long-term cordial relationship between the parties or other benefits to both parties not directly related to the substance of the issues involved.
 Thus, it has an important dimension of building relationships.

 The foundations for gaining truly integrative agreements rest on the following elements:

 - Supportive Attitudes

 A supportive attitude requires that each party must be willing sincerely to trust the other party.
 This trust is based upon moral and ethical dimensions.
 Second, each party must be willing to share all relevant information with the other party, openly and honestly.

 It is very important for the parties not to be emotional or personal.
 They must focus on issues and interests and not on positions and positions should be modified when necessary.
 The parties should avoid making premature judgments and should be willing to objectively look at the views offered by each party.